The Impact of PTSD on Relationships and Social Interactions

 The Impact of PTSD and Social Anxiety in Social Interactions

-Situations that bring back memories of the traumatic event, like crowded areas or loud noises, are common triggers for social anxiety in people with PTSD.
+Situations that bring back memories of the traumatic event, like crowded areas or loud noises, are common triggers for social anxiety.
 It may be difficult for some people to interact socially as a result of these reminders, as they will cause extreme panic and emotional distress.

 Tips to manage social situations

-Here are some of the effective tips that PTSD patients can use to manage social situations with great confidence and build some helpful and healthy relationships.
+Here are some of the effective tips that can use to manage social situations with great confidence and build some helpful and healthy relationships.

 Define Triggers: